 The federal government should encourage a new generation of creative and innovative revenue generation options at the state and local levels such as public-private partnerships to help finance critical transportation infrastructure needs.
-(See also FAIR Section 1.02C.5, Increasing the Supply of Municipal Capital.)

 d.
 Debt Financing

 Debt financing for highway and transit projects is an important financial tool if exercised prudently.
 Low cost loans from the federal government can be extremely useful in getting highway projects moving and resolving significant transportation funding issues.
 Where federal funds are involved, NLC recommends ensuring sufficient protections to balance immediate transportation needs against the financial burden on future generations.
 Such protections include, but are not limited to, debt ceiling caps and required public referenda.